wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-a-new-widget.rst

 Creating A Widget
 =================
 Widgets allow us to view, change, and interact with data published through the NetworkTables.
-The CameraServer, NetworktTables, and Base plugins provide the widgets to control basic data types (including FRC-Specific data types).
+The CameraServer, NetworkTables, and Base plugins provide the widgets to control basic data types (including FRC-Specific data types).
 However, custom widgets allow us to control our custom data type we made in the previous sections or Java Objects.

 The basic ``Widget`` interface inherits from the ``Component`` and ``Sourced`` interfaces.
 Both are basic building blocks towards making widgets and allows us to modify and display data.